sagemath/sage-archive-2023-02-01/src/doc/en/installation/introduction.rst

 * cython: the Cython programming language: a language, based on Pyrex, for easily writing C extensions for Python

-* eclib: John Cremona's programs for enumerating and computating with elliptic curves defined over the rational numbers
+* eclib: John Cremona's programs for enumerating and computing with elliptic curves defined over the rational numbers

 * ecm: elliptic curve method for integer factorization

 * flint: fast library for number theory

-* fortran: the Fortran programmming language
+* fortran: the Fortran programming language

 * GAP: A System for Computational Discrete Algebra